 The debate of helmet laws will likely continue for as long as the issue can be politicized.
 In Texas, riders ultimately have the choice of whether they wish to wear a helmet or not, and having the facts about their benefits in reducing risks and clarification about misinformation and negative claims can aid them in making informed decisions.
 Regardless of the laws, motorcycle helmets can and do save lives and prevent tragic injuries, and riders who wish to protect themselves on the road can do so by wearing a helmet.

 At Scott H. Palmer, P.C., our Addison personal injury lawyers have handled many motorcycle accident cases, including those with severe and tragic consequences.
 We encourage riders to wear helmets, but know that it cannot prevent all injuries, especially when other motorists are negligent.
 When riders are harmed by others through no fault of their own, they can exercise their legal right to pursue the compensation they need and deserve.
-Contact us if you wish to discuss a recent motorcycle wreck during a free consultation.
+Contact us if you wish to discuss a recent motorcycle wreck during a consultation.